Listed below are several definitions that help clarify the guidelines.

 Expedited Review.
 Review of proposed research by the IRB chair or a designated voting member or group of voting members rather than by the entire IRB.
 Federal rules permit expedited review for certain kinds of research involving no more than minimal risk and for minor changes in approved research.

 Human Subject.
-A living individual about whom an investigator (whether professional or student) conducting research obtains (1) data through intervention or interaction with the individual, or (2) identifiable private information.
+A living individual about whom an investigator (whether professional or student) conducting research (1)obtains information or biospecimens through intervention or interaction with the individual, and uses, studies, or analyzes the information or biospecimens, or (2) obtains, uses, studies, analyzes, or generates identifiable private information or identifiable biospecimens.

 Informed Consent.
 A person's voluntary agreement, based upon adequate knowledge and understanding of relevantinformation, to participate in research or to undergo a diagnostic, therapeutic, or preventive procedure.
 In giving informed consent, subjects may not waive or appear to waive any of their legal rights, or release or appear to release the investigator, the sponsor, the institution or agents thereof from liability for negligence [Federal Policy §116; 21 CFR 50.20 and 50.25].

 Intervention.
 Intervention includes both physical procedures by which data are gathered (for example, venipuncture) and manipulations of the subject or the subject's environment that are performed for research purposes.
 Interaction includes communication or interpersonal contact between investigator and subject.
 Private information includes information about behavior that occurs in a context in which an individual can reasonably expect that no observation or recording is taking place, and information which has been provided for specific purposes by an individual and which the individual can reasonably expect will not be made public (for example, a medical record).
 Private information must be individually identifiable (i.e., the identity of the subject is or may readily be ascertained by the investigator or associated with the information) in order for obtaining the information to constitute research involving human subjects.